w3c/web-advertising/success-criteria.md

     -   efficiency in CPU (and hence power and battery consumption)

--   Browsers do not want to differentiate on:
+-   Delivery Access Providers do not want to differentiate on:

     -   Which internet-enabled content and services (publishers) they are or are not compatible with

-    -   Security (the internet should be equally secure across all browsers)
+    -   Security (the internet should be equally secure across all Delivery Access Providers)

         -   Protection against malware